SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 ---------------------------------------------- -- ---------------------------------------------------------
 26/07/2025
 -- I will solve this issue in the future.
 # --  make in downaload page sure that pdf and csv and json format must able to downalod and show all the data we are able to downlaod with the help of the json format in the profile page.  -- ✅ Mostly COMPLETED.
     -- but in the dashboard it is not working only there it is needed to be improved.
 -- feedback page needs the UI improved.
-    -- Make that page persitance when we have refreshed the page as when i refreshed page i was not able to see the thank you message as i have send the feedback and showing this message so that user can see that they have already send the feedback.
+#     -- Make that page persitance when we have refreshed the page as when i refreshed page i was not able to see the thank you message as i have send the feedback it is forgoting that feedback is given and have to show the appropriate message we are showing and showing this message so that user can see that they have already send the feedback.
 ---------------------------------------------- -- ---------------------------------------------------------

 27/07/2025
 -- css files are too big so have to reduce the size if this file contains the style for other pages in there style.
+    # -- Homepage and analysis page view is completed for now.

 #-- i encounter that i am getting the response for the ai ml engineer now for some reason have to check what happened as it must give the answer based on the resume uplaoded and also the job description provided along with it.
 #    -- A Senior Cybersecurity Specialist is responsible for leading the design, implementation, and monitoring of security measures to protect systems, networks, and data.
 This role involves managing threat detection, incident response, and vulnerability assessments while ensuring compliance with industry standards.
 The senior specialist mentors junior staff, oversees security audits, and collaborates with IT and executive teams to develop robust security strategies.
 Strong expertise in firewalls, intrusion detection, cloud security, and risk management is essential.
 The role requires staying updated on emerging threats and evolving technologies to safeguard organizational assets effectively.
 Proven leadership and strategic decision-making skills are critical for this position.
 #-- i entered this prompt for the job description but still i got the same output for some reasone so have to check what is causing the issues. first check is the prompt reaching to the python server from the frontend and backend is changing the prompt to other prompt or are really asking the ai that you have to compare the resume with the job discription and after that you have to give the answer considering this view point. -- This happened because api key was revoked for some reason.

--- Make sure that when analysis is failed due to python server not able to make the report successfully it must return the message request failed and have to show this on the resumechecker page and no need to show in the dashboard and it must not return the any of the fake data ok.
+# -- Make sure that when analysis is failed due to python server not able to make the report successfully it must return the message request failed and have to show this on the resumechecker page and no need to show in the dashboard and it must not return the any of the fake data ok. --  ✅ Mostly COMPLETED Testing remaining.

+-- Make the authenication validation faster as currently it is slower for server uploaded frontend.

+-- Have to keep the cookies about the analysis viewing so that do not have to directly fetch from the server but can be accessed using the cookies we have stored.

+-- when entering the feedback option and if data is filled it is loading and i have to remove this loading to make it opening faster i think it is happening because of the ui.